bgord/knowledge/README.md

 - All HTML elements
 - Type inference for dynamic elements passed by as prop (polymorphic components)
 - Reexport only certain type from a module
+- Unwrap a return value of a Promise

 ### [vim](vim.md)
 - Replace last searched phrase with `bar`